WALKING AROUND THE MUSEUM IN THE CARENTAN AREA

 If you come in the morning around 10:30 a.m., you can have lunch at the A10 Canteen restaurant just after this discovery.
 A retro-style brasserie/pizzeria, located within the walls of the museum and whose prices are affordable.

-Or have lunch in Carentan and walk on the port
+⇒ Or lunch in Carentan and stroll along the harbour

 You can also go directly to Carentan (8 mins by car / 15 mins by bike) where many other places to eat are available, especially on the port, where we suggest you stroll around a bit.
 This marina is frequented by many boaters who like to find the tranquility of this small Norman town.